nschorgh/Planetary-Code-Collection/README.md

 ### Monte-Carlo Model for Surface-bounded Exospheres

 Ballistic trajectories of neutral molecules or atoms are modeled for large airless bodies (the Moon and Ceres).
-Individual water molecules are launched with probabilistically distributed velocities.
+Individual molecules are launched with probabilistically distributed velocities.
 The model then computes the molecule's impact location and time analytically, using a closed-form solution for the intersection of an ellipse with a sphere, i.e., without numerical integration of the particle trajectory.
 An event-driven algorithm processes landing and launching events in time-order.
 Molecules may be lost or destroyed by photo-dissociation before they land.
 Surface temperatures are based on the thermal model for airless bodies.